Stephen Abram, Principal, Lighthouse Consulting Inc. and & Executive Director, Federation of Ontario Public Libraries (FOPL)

 Nicole C. Engard, Vice President of Education, ByWater Solutions

 Nicole C. Engard is the Vice President of Education at ByWater Solutions.
 Her primary role at ByWater Solutions is to educate librarians about open source software with a focus on the Koha ILS.
-In addition to her daily responsibilities, Nicole keeps the library community up to date on web technologies via her website "What I Learned Today..." (www.web2learning.net).
-In 2007, Nicole was named one of Library Journal's Movers & Shakers and in 2009 she was the editor of "Library Mashups," a book published by Information Today, Inc. In 2010 and 2012 she authored "Practical Open Source Software for Libraries," a book published by Chandos Inc. and the second edition of "The Accidental Systems Librarian" which she worked on with Rachel Singer Gordon.
+In addition to her daily responsibilities, Nicole volunteers as a community moderator on opensource.com.
+In 2007, Nicole was named one of Library Journal's Movers & Shakers and in 2009 she was the editor of “Library Mashups,” a book published by Information Today, Inc. and in 2014 the second edition entitled "More Library Mashups" will be released.
+In 2010 she authored “Practical Open Source Software for Libraries,” a book published by Chandos Inc. and in 2012 the second edition of "The Accidental Systems Librarian" which she worked on with Rachel Singer Gordon was released.

 Nicole C. Engard